stevedonovan/moi/readme.md

 ```
 Substitutions in aliases are either `$N`, `$(N)` or `$(N:OP)`.
 The last line sets a key (made out of the package name) to a value (the package version);
 we define a package name as everything up to the first dash or underscore that is
 followed by a digit.

+A feature of multistage commands is that commands like `launch` and `run` set the special
+`rc` variable - if non-zero, subsequent commands will not run.
+So in this case we can
+be sure that the version is _only_ set if the install command succeeds.

 ```
 scratch$ alias jessie='moi -f name=jessie'